khamashima/m6A-CT2/README.md

 This repository accompanies the paper:

-**Single-cell m6A-CT2 decodes dynamic epitranscriptomic programs that orchestrate cell fates throughout development**
+**Single-cell m6A-CT2 unlocks dynamic epitranscriptomic codes of cell fate in heterogeneous tissues**

 ---